 Exploring themes of greed and its terrible consequences, Gamera vs. Barugon is an entertaining, if sometimes slow, Gamera outing.
 Perhaps the best of the original Showa run of Gamera films, Gamera vs. Barugon mixes interesting human drama with a menacing lizard monstrosity, and marks Gamera’s first colour appearance.

 The film’s depiction of greed is a little two-dimensional.
 Koji Fujiyama’s Onodera is very straightforward in his self-serving ways.
 However, what works is that the film leans into that presentation, and creates a genuinely unlikeable antagonist in the process.
-When Onodera accidentally blurts out to the WWII veteran that he killed Kawajira and Keisuke, he murders both the veteran and the veteran’s wife.
-The short brawl the two men have before Onodera kills them is devoid of humour, especially when Onodera hits the veteran’s wife in a stark moment.
+When Onodera accidentally blurts out that he killed Kawajira and Keisuke, he murders the veteran and their wife.
+The short brawl before Onodera kills the pair is devoid of humour, especially when he hits the veteran’s wife in a stark moment.
 Scenes like this may not round out the character, but they succeed in eliciting an emotional response to such wickedness.

 What’s unique here is that one of the main protagonists is part of the depiction of greed.
 Unlike Toho’s Mothra (1961) or Mothra vs. Godzilla (1964), wherein the main characters stand clearly opposed to the greed around them, Gamera vs. Barugon presents us with a lead (Keisuke) who shares culpability for the arrival of the monster, Barugon.

 What Gamera vs. Barugon has therefore, is an interesting look at guilt and shame.
 These emotions define Keisuke’s actions for the rest of the film.
 In turn, they make him a more interesting character, one who feels the weight of the destruction Barugon brings.
-The whole film carries emotional material with a respectable maturity.
-A quiet moment wherein Keisuke looks over a photo of the deceased Kawajiri’s wife and child is markedly upsetting.
+Indeed, the whole film carries emotional material with a respectable maturity.
+A quiet moment in which Keisuke looks over a photo of the deceased Kawajiri’s wife and child is markedly upsetting.
 This character perspective makes Keisuke unique, his guilt stirring him to action, and to realise his redemption.

 An air of cynicism and bleakness pervades much of the film, best illustrated in a scene in a shelter in Osaka as Barugon ravages the city above.
 Tranquil koto music on the radio juxtaposes the terrified faces of mothers grasping their children.
 A man’s casual gripe about “another atomic bomb” is stark.
 This is on top of a range of characters whose motives are grimly self-serving.